 Tuition Agreements - Miss Maple's Nature House and parent/guardian will sign an Agreement stipulating the agreed days, costs, and financial responsibilities.
 We invoice per Session or per diem for Drop-In care.
-Bi-weekly payment plans are available.
-(Bi-weekly billing for 2023 will begin on Sun.
-Jan.
-1 and every other Sunday thereafter.)
+Bi-weekly payment plans are available (every other Sunday).
 We use Venmo as the primary pay source and will send a "Request for Payment" a few days before your child is scheduled to attend.
 Cash or check is also accepted, and payment is due upon receipt.

-- While ideally, we would like payment to be made before your child attends, we will grant a oneweek grace period. - Families with accounts more than two-weeks overdue will not be allowed to send their children until the account is brought up to a 'paid' status. - Absences due to non-payment are still payable. - Accounts more than three weeks unpaid will be regarded as Terminated and the slot will be offered to the next family on our Wait List.
+- While ideally, we would like payment to be made before your child attends, we will grant a one-week grace period. - Families with accounts more than two-weeks overdue will not be allowed to send their children until the account is brought up to a 'paid' status. - Absences due to non-payment are still payable. - Accounts more than three weeks unpaid will be regarded as Terminated and the slot will be offered to the next family on our Wait List.

 Please reach out confidentially if there is a financial hardship.

 We do not want your child to miss out on their Miss Maple's experiences.

 Absent Policy - Tuition is payable regardless of attendance, including a child's personal/vacation days, sick days, storm days, and non-payment days.
 For children sick for 3+ days, tuition may be reduced to 1⁄2 rate for up to two weeks.
 A doctor's note may be requested.
-The Lead Guide (Miss Maple) is entitled to one paid sick day/session (Forest Kindergarten only).
+The Lead Guide (Miss Maple) is entitled to one paid sick day/session.